ngx-metaui/rules/GETTING-STARTED.md

 built.

-* To understand how this works please jump to the [next topic][2] where we extend this application and give you better introduction to the OSS Grammar.
+* To understand how this works please jump to the [next topic][2] where we extend this application and give you deeper introduction to the MetaUI.

 * Or you can read [High level fundamentals][3] that are behind this framework.